Software Engineering

 3.3 Software project management plan

-3.4 Software project scheduling and techniques
+3.4 Software project scheduling and

-3.5 Software project team management and organization
+3.5 Software project team management

 3.6 Project estimation techniques